EvolutionPlugins/Dummy/README.md

 - AmountDummiesInSameTime _( default: 1 )_ - Max dummies in same time.

 - KickDummyAfterSeconds _( default: 300 )_ - Kick automatically dummy after amount of seconds.

-# Will be a support OpenMod?
-Yes, it's will support when OpenMod is released.

 # Tips